taurusilver7/pokedex/README.md

 Dispatch the actions `addToCompare` in Search page on pokemon card Compare button click-event.

+Setup the Toast notification in AppSlice reducer actions (setToast & clearToast) & add a toast when a pokemon is added to compare from Search Page.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).